jagjourney/jaggrok-elementor/readme.txt

 3. Generate content in middle canvas

 == Changelog ==
+= 1.8.0 =
+* Added an Automation settings tab so administrators can define recurring jobs, choose content sources, pick prompts, and ground runs with knowledge packs.
+* Registered a cron-powered automation runner that reuses the existing generation pipeline, queues AI Layout drafts, and logs rate-limit cooldowns for review.
+* Surfaced automation queues and approval actions on the Logs tab plus new documentation outlining safeguards and recommended cadences.

 = 1.7.0 =
 * Added a Knowledge Base settings tab so administrators can capture reusable packs, manage CRUD via REST, and compile summaries for provider context injection.
 * Wired the Elementor generator modal and rewrite workflow to fetch knowledge packs, surface a multi-select with live summaries, and send the chosen IDs with every AJAX or REST request.